Do You Really Need A Facebook Page To Grow Your Small Business

 My short and sweet answer is yes.
 But hear me out before you check out.

-Why You Should Have A Facebook Page As A Small Farmer
+Why You Should Have A Facebook Page

-My rabbitry still does great and has awesome reach with the Facebook page.
+My rabbitry Facebook page still does great and has awesome reach with the Facebook page.
 However, I am very careful not to post too much content that gets lower reach and engagement.
 Or I make sure to post a lot of content before and after a post that I know won’t do quite as well.
 Like a post with a link in it.

 Why You Should Not Use Your Own Personal Facebook Page